aslushnikov/latex-online/README.md

 # Current state of the art

-Everything works fine, thanks to the overclocked/mc node-memcached module!
+Everything works just fine, thanks to the overclocked/mc node-memcached module!
-I'm planning to add caching that relies on md5 hash of the document, and additionally host the thing somewhere.
+Now I need a place to host the thing